 As for us, we took one look at the legal and bureaucratic process and promptly said, fuck this, we’ll just get married in Denmark instead.
 And we did.

-6. What was that about getting married in Denmark?
+6. Wait, what was that about getting married in Denmark?

 I have first-hand experience with this aaaand I can highly recommend getting married in Denmark as a foreigner!
-The ease of arranging the entire event and paperwork was unbelievable efficient.
+The ease of arranging the entire event and paperwork was unbelievably efficient.